Tapestry (TPR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Tapestry’s ROIC has unfortunately decreased significantly.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Unfortunately, Tapestry’s ROIC has decreased over the last few years.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-Tapestry reported $743.2 million of cash and $4.20 billion of debt on its balance sheet in the most recent quarter.
+Tapestry reported $1.08 billion of cash and $3.94 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 We were impressed by how significantly Tapestry blew past analysts’ constant currency revenue expectations this quarter.
-We were also glad its EBITDA outperformed Wall Street’s estimates.
-Overall, we think this was still a solid quarter with some key areas of upside.
-Investors were likely hoping for more, and shares traded down 13.7% to $94.28 immediately after reporting.
+We were also glad its full-year EPS guidance trumped Wall Street’s estimates.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 5% to $136.41 immediately after reporting.

 12. Is Now The Time To Buy Tapestry?

-Tapestry’s P/E ratio based on the next 12 months is 20x.
-This multiple tells us a lot of good news is priced in - you can find more timely opportunities elsewhere.
+Tapestry’s P/E ratio based on the next 12 months is 21.7x.
+This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.